MallforAfrica goes global, Kobo360 and Sokowatch raise VC, France explains its $76M fund

 In addition to DHL for shipping, MarketPlace Africa will utilize MallforAfrica’s e-commerce infrastructure.
 The startup was founded in 2011 to solve challenges global consumer goods companies face when entering Africa.

-French President Emmanuel Macron href="https://pctechmag.com/2018/05/french-president-emmanuel-macron-launches-a-usd76m-africa-startup-fund/">unveiled a $76 million African startup fund at VivaTech 2018 and TechCrunch paid a visit to the French Development Agency (AFD) — who will administer the new fund — to get details on how it will work.
+French President Emmanuel Macron unveiled a $76 million African startup fund at VivaTech 2018 and TechCrunch paid a visit to the French Development Agency (AFD) — which will administer the new fund — to get details on how it will work.

 The $76 million (or €65 million) will divvy up into three parts, AFD Digital Task Team Leader Christine Ha told TechCrunch.